mbernhard7/ToDoList/design.md

 Screen during task:

-Completed tasks have been deleted, user presses "save" button to move to the next screen.
+Completed tasks have been deleted, user presses "done" button to move to the next screen.

 ![Screenshot](./images/screenshots/screen17.jpg)